stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 remotes::install_github("stallman-j/ekonomR")
 ```

 Then you'll want to bring the package into your library.
-Putting a package in your library is like downloading the book that you'd already purchased onto your Kindle so that you can read it when you want, or downloading an app that you've already bought onto a new device.
+Putting a package in your library is like downloading an app that you've already bought onto a new device.

 ``` r